Cajundome readies for full weekend of drive-in events

 Saturday night will feature two family-friendly drive-in movie events, the first featuring Spiderman: Into the Spider-Verse at 6:30 p.m., with special pre-show appearances by the Schoolhouse Safari and All Aboard Party Train, in addition to a social distanced photo with Spiderman himself at each participating vehicle.

-The late-night movie showing will feature Indiana Jones Raiders of the Lost Ark at 10:30 p.m.
+The evening movie showing will feature Indiana Jones Raiders of the Lost Ark at 9 p.m.
 Concessions will be provided by the Cajundome and Reggie’s Soulfood.

 On Sunday, the Acadiana Drive-In presents the Aaron & Sully American Drive-In Tour, in the Cajundome parking lot at 7 p.m.
 The voices of the rock bands Godsmack & Staind, Aaron Lewis and Sully Erna will combine for a unique and intimate outdoor acoustic performance.
 Fans will sit in designated pods set-up throughout the parking lot.
 Ticket prices are per pod and include up to four guests.
 Concessions will be provided by the Cajundome and Reggie’s Soulfood.